MaiBinQurun/EventApp/README.md

 # EventApp

-an app for people who wants to track important events so they will be organized and excited. it provides easy reliable way of organizing and tracking events, by adding, sorting and categorizing events and also send a notification
+an app for people who wants to track important events so they will be organized and excited. it provides easy reliable way of organizing and tracking events, by adding, sorting and categorizing events

 ### Techbologies & Tools